 Having fresh goat milk is usually the biggest reason to learn how to raise dairy goats.
 Let’s talk about how to ensure that goat milk is fresh every single time you milk, and hint…it all starts with a clean udder.

 One of my favorite things about homesteading is making what I need rather than buying it from the store.
 I love being self-sufficient and the challenge of living off of what we have.
 If I run out of something, I just head to my kitchen or feed room to make what I need.

-Not only that, but imagine how much money you could save if you made what you needed rather than bought it?
+Also, imagine how much money you could save if you made what you need rather than buying it.

-And let’s top it all off with the health benefits of homemade.
-Whether it be food, cleaning supplies or personal products.
-Making things yourself is just, well, better.
+Top it all off with the health benefits of homemade over, purchased from a store and you have another reason to DIY as much as you can.
+Whether it be food, cleaning supplies, or personal products, making things yourself is, in my opinion, better.

 When I first began milking my goats, there were so many things to learn regarding the “how” that I never even considered making my own udder wash.
-In the beginning, if I needed it I simply bought it.
-I soon realized that this udder wash contained very harsh chemicals and it didn’t take long for my girl’s
+In the beginning, if I needed it, I simply bought it.
+I soon realized that the udder wash I was using contained very harsh chemicals, and I realized this was not something I wanted on them or near me.

 The beauty of being self-sufficient is you make your own decisions.
 All the way down to the ingredients.
 The choice was mine now to make.

 I began researching homemade washes, but all the recipes I found contained, of all things, bleach.
 And no matter how small the amount was, I wasn’t comfortable using bleach on such a sensitive area of my goat.

 I finally found a few recipes that work great and are gentle on my goats as well as my hands.